emjot/globalize3-validations/README.md

 ## Todo / Known Issues

-* Might not yet work correctly with serialized attributes which are translated
+* Doesn't work yet with rails 3.0 when case_sensitive is set to false
-* Verify that it works with activerecord 3.2
+* Might not yet work correctly with serialized attributes which are translated (haven't tested that yet)

 ## Contributing